appirio-tech/tc-core-library-js/README.md

 ## Middleware
 * jwtAuthenticator

-  Authenticates the JWT passed in the request header (`Authroization: Bearer eHsdfsdf3234SSDF... `). `AUTH_SECRET` used to decrypt JWT can be passed in.
-Alternatively for convenience, middleware attempts to read secret from [config](https://github.com/lorenwest/node-config).
+  Authenticates the JWT passed in the request header (`Authorization: Bearer eHsdfsdf3234SSDF... `). `AUTH_SECRET` used to decrypt JWT can be passed in.
   If token is missing, invalid or expired middleware will return a HTTP 403 status.
 If authenticated, request object is annotated with 'authUser' object (JWT payload) which contains userId and users' roles..

 * logger